HadrienGardeur/read-aloud-best-practices/voice-selection.md

 - a language
 - and a voice for that language

-In some platforms, there's also a concept of engine, where the list of voices depends on the engine selected for playback.
+On some platforms, there's also a concept of engine, where the list of voices depends on the engine selected for playback.

-These settings tend to be hidden pretty deep in system settings under accessibility settings, which lower the chance of users encountering them.
+These system defaults tend to be hidden pretty deep in system settings under accessibility features, which lower the chance of users encountering them.
+They're usually grouped together with the ability to install additional voice packs, either to extend the number of languages supported or to add offline support for higher quality voices.

 Identifying these system defaults can also be harder than expected.

-On the Web,  [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information using [`default`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/default) with some noticeable inconsistencies:
+- On the Web and applications based on Web technologies,  [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information using [`default`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/default) with some noticeable inconsistencies:

 - On Safari, every single voice is incorrectly identified as being the default one ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).
 - While on Chrome for Android, none of them are identified as the default voice ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).